 Powdered Sugar Icing:

-7) Place the course sugar into a small bowl.
+7) While oven is heating, place the course sugar into a small bowl.
 Shape your balls into whatever size feels best to you.
 Then toss them into the sugar bowl to completely coat them.

 8) Place your sugared cookie balls onto an ungreased cookie sheet and bake for 9-11 minutes.
 The cookies should be seriously cracked.